thedub2001/ESP8266-12E-shield-for-Arduino/README.md

 Steps for the creation of an ESP8266 v12E shield for Arduino:

 - Circuit design using fritzing and ESP datasheets
-- Pcb making on protype board
+- Pcb making on prototype board
 - Arduino IDE / Node MCU IDE